SSrustworthy/DLRML-docs/docs/explore/Other/Disneyland Hotel/Fantasy_Tower_Lobby_v_2_Goofy_s_Kitchen.md

 # Fantasy Tower Lobby v.2, Goofy's Kitchen

-## Description

 **Area**: Disneyland Hotel

 **Loop Total Length**: Unknown

 **Dates**: January 1, 2011 → November 1, 2011

 This loop played in the Fantasy Tower of the Disneyland Hotel for a brief time in 2011.
 It also played for some time in Goofy’s Kitchen.
-See MouseBits, [https://mousebits.com/smf/index.php?topic=5700.msg54050#msg54050](https://mousebits.com/smf/index.php?topic=5700.msg54050#msg54050) (2011).
+See MouseBits, [https://mousebits.com/smf/index.php](https://mousebits.com/smf/index.php) ?topic=5700.msg54050#msg54050 (2011).

 ## Tracklist